skeptycal/awesome-bootstrapper/README.md

 ## Mindset

+- [Networking](mindset/networking.md): A computer network, or data network, is a digital telecommunications network which allows nodes to share resources.
+In computer networks, computing devices exchange data with each other using connections between nodes.

-- [TDD](frontend/tdd.md): Test-driven development is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
+- [TDD](mindset/tdd.md): Test-driven development is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.

 ## Tooling